The Squatter's Daughter (play): Original production

 The play was originally produced by William Anderson and made its debut at the Theatre Royal in Melbourne on 9 February 1907, starring both Bailey and Duggan in supporting roles.

-Bailey and Duggan received a per performance royalty for their writing rather than selling the play outright, which was a first for Australian playwrights.

 The production featured real sheep, kookaburras, shearers, wood choppers, whip-cracking, sheep dogs, a waterfall and a fight between a man and a kangaroo.

 It ran for seven weeks then had an equally popular season in Sydney before touring around Australia and New Zealand for the next three years.
 The producers later claimed during this time it grossed £70,000 and was seen by an estimated 1.5 million people, making it the most popular Australian melodrama to date.

 When Bailey went into theatrical management with Julius Grant, his first production was a revival of the play.

 Edward William O'Sullivan accused the writers of The Squatter's Daughter of borrowing the story from his play Cooee, or Wild Days in the Australian Bush.

 Adaptations

 The play was filmed twice, as a silent film in 1910, directed by Bailey, and a sound feature in 1933.
 It was also adapted into a novel in 1922 by Hilda Bridges.

-Bailey and Duggan wrote several plays in the same vein including The Man from Outback and The Native Son.